tusharsaxena01/Scripts/README.md

 # Scripts
-Some Scripts Using Different Programming Languages to automate some of the tasks (Only for Educational Purpose)
+Some Scripts Using Different Programming Languages to automate some of the tasks (No Harms Intended)

 Programming Languages Used are:
 <ol>